owncloud/ocis/extensions/storage/storages.md

 ### EOS Storage Driver

 The CERN eos storage has evolved with ownCloud and natively supports id based lookup, ETag propagation, subtree size accounting, sharing, trash and versions.
-To use it you need to change the default configuration of the `ocis-reva storage-home` command (or have a look at the Makefile ̀ eos-start` target):
+To use it you need to change the default configuration of the `storage storage-home` command (or have a look at the Makefile ̀ eos-start` target):

 ```
-export REVA_STORAGE_HOME_DRIVER=eos
+export STORAGE_STORAGE_HOME_DRIVER=eos
-export REVA_STORAGE_EOS_NAMESPACE=/eos
+export STORAGE_STORAGE_EOS_NAMESPACE=/eos
-export REVA_STORAGE_EOS_MASTER_URL="root://eos-mgm1.eoscluster.cern.ch:1094"
+export STORAGE_STORAGE_EOS_MASTER_URL="root://eos-mgm1.eoscluster.cern.ch:1094"
-export REVA_STORAGE_EOS_ENABLE_HOME=true
+export STORAGE_STORAGE_EOS_ENABLE_HOME=true
-export REVA_STORAGE_EOS_LAYOUT="dockertest/{{.Username}}"
+export STORAGE_STORAGE_EOS_LAYOUT="dockertest/{{.Username}}"
 ```

 Running it locally also requires the `eos` and `xrootd` binaries.
 Running it using `make eos-start` will use CentOS based containers that already have the necessary packages installed.

 {{< hint info >}}
-Pull requests to add explicit `reva storage-(s3|custom|...)` commands with working defaults are welcome.
+Pull requests to add explicit `storage storage-(s3|custom|...)` commands with working defaults are welcome.
 {{< /hint >}}

 ### S3 Storage Driver